 Perhaps, there’s no painting in France more famous than this.
 The lady in the middle is Liberty (also known as Marianne) who is leading the people during the 1830 Revolution.
 Remember that the French gifted the USA the Statue of Liberty?
 I wonder if the woman in this painting is the same as that of the statue in New York.

-This is one room in Louvre Museum where you’ll get a neck pain.
-From its walls to the decorative paintings and frescoes on the roof, everything here seem to flicker in gold.
+This is one room in Louvre Museum where you’ll get neck pain.
+From its walls to the decorative paintings and frescoes on the roof, everything here seems to flicker in gold.
 Though the gallery is not that big enough, the incredible Hall of Mirrors inside the Palace of Versailles is modeled after here.

 In China, you’ll find big statues of lions at the entrance of buildings or some houses.
 In ancient Assyria, the Lamassus are the ones guarding entrances.
-They are part human, part animal and are believed to be protective spirits.
+They are part human, part animal, and are believed to be protective spirits.
 These colossal statues are intimidating when you’re standing in front of them and at the same time sort of otherworldly.

 And of course, do not miss admiring the work of I.M.
 Pei.
 The construction of his glass pyramid was a controversial one but when it was done and finished, people came to love it.
-Its modern style blend well with the rest of the architectural style and it gives natural light to the dark ground floors below.
+Its modern style blends well with the rest of the architectural style and it gives natural light to the dark ground floors below.

 Sit in front of the massive painting and imagine how the event unfolds before your eyes.
 The painting has all the elements of what royals/monarchies looked like in ancient times.

 Where to Stay in Paris: Hostel in Paris